RituLiot/ptcg-decks/Standard/README.md

 - Midrange: Ensures to get to a specific board state every turn, starting from second.
 Strongest in the middle game.
 - Accumulate: Gets stronger as the game goes on with slow and steady board improvements.
 Usually gives up 1-2 prizes in the early game.
   - Spread: Spreads damage counters over the course of the game and can ko several pokemon in a turn.
-- Breaker: Consistently one-shot your opponent.
+- Breaker: Consistently one-shots your opponent.
 - Tank and Heal: Tank and heal damage dealt to you and deal damage back to the opponent.
 - Control: Wins by making the game unplayable for the opponent.
 Can utilize other gameplans.
   - Disruption: Limits opponent's playing options.